EITF consensus improves accounting for income tax credits

 Disclosure modifications

-The EITF’s final consensus will require reporting entities to disclose each reporting period specific information about equity investments in tax credit programs for which it has elected to apply the proportional amortization method, including those investments that do not meet the eligibility criteria.
-Whereas current GAAP does not prescribe which information must be disclosed, the final consensus will require reporting entities to disclose all of the following each reporting period:
+ASU 2023-02 will require reporting entities to disclose each reporting period specific information about equity investments in tax credit programs for which it has elected to apply the proportional amortization method, including to investments in those programs that do not individually meet the eligibility criteria.
+Whereas current GAAP does not prescribe which information must be disclosed, ASC 323-740-50-1A requires reporting entities to disclose all of the following each reporting period:

 Other changes

-Based on feedback received on the proposed ASU, the EITF’s final consensus makes the following additional changes to existing guidance:
+Based on feedback received on the FASB's originally proposed ASU, the final ASU makes the following additional changes to existing guidance:

 • Removal of the ASC 323-740 cost method approach for LIHTC investments.
 Under current guidance, investments in LIHTC programs that are not accounted for under either the proportional amortization method or the equity method of accounting are accounted for under the cost method as outlined in ASC 323-740.
-The EITF voted to remove the cost method guidance from ASC 323-740 such that all tax equity investments, including those in LIHTC programs, not accounted for under either the proportional amortization method or the equity method of accounting would be subject to the guidance in Topic 321, “Investments – Equity Securities.”
+ASU 2023-02 removes the cost method guidance from ASC 323-740 such that all tax equity investments, including those in LIHTC programs, not accounted for under either the proportional amortization method or the equity method of accounting would be subject to the guidance in Topic 321, “Investments – Equity Securities.”

 • Removal of the equity method of accounting example in ASC 323-740-55.
 Under current guidance, equity investors in LIHTC programs that apply the equity method of accounting to their investments sometimes use the impairment assessment and measurement method outlined in ASC 323-740-55 rather than the general impairment guidance for equity method investments outlined in Topic 323.
-The EITF voted to remove the example in ASC 323-740 so that tax equity investments accounted for under the equity method of accounting all consistently apply the equity method guidance in Topic 323.
+ASU 2023-02 removes the example in ASC 323-740 so that tax equity investments accounted for under the equity method of accounting all consistently apply the equity method guidance in Topic 323.

 • Reduced scope of the delayed equity contribution guidance in ASC 323-740.
 Under current guidance, an equity investor in an LIHTC program recognizes a liability for delayed equity contributions that are unconditional and legally binding or that are contingent upon a future event that is probable of occurring.
 This guidance applies regardless of which accounting method is applied to the investment.
-The EITF voted to amend the “delayed equity contribution” guidance to limit its application to tax equity investments accounted for under the proportional amortization method.
+ASU 2023-02 amends the “delayed equity contribution” guidance to limit its application to tax equity investments accounted for under the proportional amortization method.

-Because these other changes potentially could affect entities’ current accounting for LIHTC investments, the EITF agreed that reporting entities should have the option to apply the changes using the same transition method elected for general adoption of the final consensus or using a prospective transition approach.
+Because these three other changes potentially could affect entities’ current accounting for LIHTC investments, ASU 2023-02 provides reporting entities the option to adopt the changes using the same transition method elected for general adoption of the ASU or using a prospective transition approach.
+Reporting entities can make a separate transition election for each of the three changes.

 Effective date and transition